jinseokpark6/demo_jolla/README.md

 For optimal performance, please use Chrome.

 The app has not been reviewed by Facebook so your personal Facebook friendlist cannot be pulled.
-The following test users has been created to see the website in action:
+The following test users have been created to see the website in action:

 tom_rpmydqp_test@tfbnw.net
 margaret_etehosm_bowerssky@tfbnw.net